 Note: Separate PDQ summaries on Breast Cancer Screening; Breast Cancer Treatment; Male Breast Cancer Treatment; Breast Cancer Treatment and Pregnancy; and Levels of Evidence for Cancer Screening and Prevention Studies are also available.

-Factors Associated With Increased Risk of Breast Cancer
+Factors With Adequate Evidence of Increased Risk of Breast Cancer

 Major inheritance susceptibility